jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 **KEYWORDS:** INFANTRY, CORE, HOWLING BANSHEES

-#### > WARGEAR OPTIONS:
-- The Howling Banshee Exarch's power sword can be replaced with an executioner or a triskele.
-- The Howling Banshee Exarch's power sword and shuriken pistol can be replaced with mirrorswords.
 #### > SPECIAL RULES:
 - **Battle Focus**
 - **Acrobatic:** ???
 - **War Shout:** ???
 - **Banshee Mask:** ???

+#### > OPTIONS:
+- The Howling Banshee Exarch's power sword can be replaced with an executioner or a triskele.
+- The Howling Banshee Exarch's power sword and shuriken pistol can be replaced with mirrorswords.

 ### \[Elite] Wraithguard